CryptoManufaktur-io/hyperliquid-docker/README.md

 docker compose --profile tools run --rm validator-info 2>/dev/null | jq '.'
 ```

+## Diagnostic & Utility Scripts

+This repository includes several diagnostic and utility scripts in the `scripts/` directory for monitoring and managing your Hyperliquid node.

 ### Active Validator Set Query

 Display the active validator set with formatted output.
 Shows all validators where `isActive == true`, sorted by stake: